Skip to main content

 TL;DR: For best results, use the default combinators and operators or map your custom combinators/operators to the defaults with transformQuery.

 In practice, this means that all combinator and operator properties in the query must match the name of an element in defaultCombinators or defaultOperators, respectively.
-If you implement custom combinator/operator names, you can use the transformQuery function to map your query properties to the defaults.
+If you implement custom combinator and/or operator names, you can use the transformQuery function to map your query properties to the defaults.

 For example, assume your implementation replaces the default "between" operator ({ name: "between", label: "between" }) with { name: "b/w", label: "b/w" }.
 Any rules using this operator would have operator: "b/w" instead of operator: "between".
 So if a query looked like this...